How to Pick a GenAI Tool for Your Work

 Examples of Generative AI Based Tools

 Some free-to-use tools that exist in the GenAI space are listed below.
 This is not a complete list.
-Be mindful that these are not recommendations by IECC.
+Be mindful that these are not recommended by IECC.

-ChatGPT uses one of the largest (known) datasets to power its operation and is hence in its current version of GPT-4 seemingly capable of a variety of complex tasks.
+ChatGPT uses one of the largest (known) datasets to power its operation.
+Its current version is GPT-4 and it seems to be capable of a variety of complex tasks.
 The base model does not have internet connectivity, although that has changed with plugins that now give some online functionality.
 Note that plugins require a paid subscription to use.

 Tools that can search the Internet: